junghan0611/spacemacs/doc/DOCUMENTATION.md

 Managing private configuration layers
 -------------------------------------

-Spacemacs\'s configuration system is flexible enough to let you manage your private layers in different ways.
+Spacemacs's configuration system is flexible enough to let you manage your private layers in different ways.

 ### Using the private directory